 Develop monitoring parameters to assess effectiveness and adverse effects of pharmacotherapy for OA.

 Deliver effective patient counseling, including lifestyle modifications and drug therapy, to facilitate effective and safe management of OA.

 Osteoarthritis is the most common form of arthritis and is strongly related to age.
 Weight-bearing joints (eg, hips, knees) are most susceptible, but non–weight-bearing joints, especially hands, may be involved.
 OA causes tremendous morbidity and financial burden because of its high prevalence and effect on joints critical for daily functioning.1 OA is the leading cause of chronic mobility disability and the most common reason for total-hip and total-knee replacement.2

 Approximately 27 million Americans have signs and symptoms of OA.3 OA is more common in females and older persons, affecting an estimated 10% of men and 18% of women over age 60 years.
 Approximately 7% of Americans experience daily symptomatic hand OA, 6% experience daily symptomatic knee OA, and 3% experience daily symptomatic hip OA.3 Hip OA occurs more frequently in men.4 However, women tend to have more generalized disease and joint inflammation.
 Some patients can develop bony enlargements of the hands, called Bouchard nodes or Heberden nodes, in the absence of inflammation.
 The prevalence of OA in African Americans is similar to whites, but African Americans often experience more severe and disabling disease.

-> OA is characterized by damage to diarthrodial joints and joint structures (Figure 58–1).
-The pathophysiology is multifactorial and ...
+OA is characterized by damage to diarthrodial joints and joint structures (Figure 58–1).
+The ...